This post is messy… It’s a work in progress. Just like my novel. But this is my progress to date…

 I am taking the Eating the Elephant approach, taking one small bite at a time, and I can feel that it will all slowly come together.
 A bit of dialogue here.
 A new character there.
 Some information about the setting.
 The weather, seasons.
 The culture.
 One thing pulling another idea to itself.
 Connections.

 I mitigated the expected noisy neighbour issues by having an emergency writing bag ready to go.
 So when they were playing loud music on Thursday when I sat down to work, I just grabbed my bag, left the noisy, stressful situation and worked elsewhere.

 I think I will put aside some time each week to make sure that if I have gathered any notes on paper, I get them in Scrivener into my outline.
 I thought that an outline was something that would be like a solid plan of how the book would be written before I even started to write.
 I think I am realising now that it is far more fluid and amorphous than that and that it will grow and change as I write.

 I am not going to be too hard on myself.
 Having been rejected by the Arts Council for funding, I can’t pay for the mentor I had hoped to work with.
 So I have to learn everything about writing a novel alone.
 I will have no ongoing feedback and support.
 No second reader for my book when it is complete, no meeting with the agent and editor when it’s done so that I can pitch it.
-All the opportunity I could have had, locked behind the door of priviledge once more.
+All the opportunities I could have had, I find locked behind the door of privilege once more.
 Not for the likes of me.